michaelherold/benchmark-memory/README.md

 Often when you want to benchmark something, you compare two implementations of the same method.
 This is cumbersome because you have to keep two implementations side-by-side and call them in the same manner.
 Alternatively, you may want to compare how a method performs on two different versions of Ruby.
 To make both of these scenarios easier, you can enable "holding" on the benchmark.

-By calling `#hold!` on the benchmark, you enable the benchmark to write to the given file to store its results in a file that can be read in between invocations of your benchmark.
+By calling `#hold!` on the benchmark, you enable the benchmark to write to the given file to store its results in a file that can the benchmark reads in between invocations of your benchmark.

 For example, imagine that you have a library that exposes a method called `Statistics.calculate_monthly_recurring_revenue` that you want to optimize for memory usage because it keeps causing your worker server to run out of memory.
 You make some changes to the method and commit them to an `optimize-memory` branch in Git.